 Our tips for Animal Kingdom

-A lot of people still think that Disney’s Animal Kingdom is only a half-day park.
-That’s why during the last few hours of the park’s opening, it gets clearly less busy.
+Many still think Disney’s Animal Kingdom is only a half-day park.
+That’s why it gets less busy during the last few hours of the park’s opening.
 This is the perfect time to ride Kilimanjaro Safaris!
-Make sure to bring extra clothes or shoes when you want to ride Kali River Rapids.
+Bring extra clothes or shoes when you want to ride Kali River Rapids.
 You will get soaked.
-Wanna see the Yeti on a regular basis?
-Expedition Everest has a single-riders line which usually has a very short wait time.
+Do you want to see the Yeti regularly?
+Expedition Everest has a single-riders line, which usually has a short wait time.
 At the end of the line at Flight of Passage, ask politely if you can sit as close to the middle as possible.
-All seats are good, but riding a Banshee from the center of the theatre creates the best effect.
+All seats are good, but riding a Banshee from the center of the theater creates the best effect.

 Karl & Daan.